 This is the short story writer’s dilemma, says two-time Pulitzer Prize nominee David Lavender in the August 1942 issue of The Writer.
 So your main character is in peril.
 So what? asks the reader.

-Don’t start with action.
-Start by making establishing what your character wants.
+Start by establishing what your character wants.
 If this happens to occur in the middle of a big action scene, so be it.

-What’s really meant by starting ‘in medias res’
+What’s really meant by advice to begin a story ‘in medias res’

 Definition Of In Medias Res